ceford/cefjdemos-data-jdm-help/articles/en/banners/banners-edit.md

 With these settings, the different Banners for that Client and Category will display on the selected pages in random order.

-## Related Information

-- [Banners](https://docs.joomla.org/Help4.x:Banners) Used to view a list of existing Banners, edit current and create new Banners.
-There must be at least one Banner Client and Banner Category before a Banner can be created.
-- [Banners: Options](https://docs.joomla.org/Help4.x:Banners:_Options) Global options (configuration) for Banner Clients.
-- [Banners: Categories](https://docs.joomla.org/Help4.x:Banners:_Categories) Used to view a list of existing Banner Categories, edit current and create new Banner Categories.
-Note that Banner Categories are separate from other Categories, such as for Articles, Contacts, News Feeds, and Web Links.
-There must be at least one Banner Client and Banner Category before a Banner can be created.
-- [Banners: New or Edit Category](https://docs.joomla.org/Help4.x:Banners:_New_or_Edit_Category) This is where you can add a new Banner Category or edit an existing one.
-Note that you need to create at least one Banner Category before you can create a Banner.
-Also, Banner Categories are separate from other types of Categories, such as those for Articles, Contacts, and News Feeds.
-- [Banners: Clients](https://docs.joomla.org/Help4.x:Banners:_Clients) The Banner Client Manager is where you can edit existing Banner Clients or create new ones.
-Note that you must have at least one Banner Client and one Banner Category defined before you can add your first Banner.
-- [Banners: New or Edit Client](https://docs.joomla.org/Help4.x:Banners:_New_or_Edit_Client) This is where you add a new Banner Client or edit an existing one.
-Note that you need to create at least one Banner Client before you can create a Banner.
-- [Banners Tracks](https://docs.joomla.org/Help4.x:Banners:_Tracks) Used to view a list of existing Banner Tracking information.

-**To place Banners on Pages:**
-- [Modules Banners](https://docs.joomla.org/Help4.x:Site_Modules:_Banners) The Banner Module displays the active Banners from the Component.